 Less than two weeks ago, I shared my thoughts on the developing COVID-19 situation and ADNET’s preparedness.
-It’s amazing how much has happened just over the course of the last week, necessitating a follow-up to my first post.
-As we all attempt to transition to “the new normal,” I’ll share how ADNET is adapting to continue to provide service to our clients and what we’re learning in hopes that this information helps others.
+It’s amazing how much has happened over the course of the last week, necessitating a follow-up to my first post.
+As we all attempt to transition to “the new normal,” I’ll share how ADNET is adapting to continue to provide service to our clients while working remote and what we’re learning in hopes that this information helps others.

 It’s business as usual, but you may meet some ADNET pets

-Like many teams, the ADNET team is now working remotely, following the guidance of the CDC, WHO and other experts and practicing social distancing to help stop the spread of COVID-19.
+Like many teams, the ADNET team is now working remotely.
+We’re following the guidance of the CDC, WHO and other experts and practicing social distancing to help stop the spread of COVID-19.
 I felt strongly when we made this decision last week that it was not an overreaction – we’re acting, not reacting.
 In a pandemic, pragmatic safety measures save lives.
 In the interest of our employees and their families, I’d rather act too soon than too late.

 As a service organization, we recognize that many organizations are not prepared for their entire workforce to operate remotely or are in industries that require at least a subset of their teams to be onsite, such as manufacturing companies.
 ADNET is still providing onsite service to our clients when they need it, ensuring we’re complying to their policies and performing work remotely whenever possible with our clients’ approval (as many organizations are no longer allowing external visitors).